Ed Emshwiller: CalArts

-Influence
+Influences

-One of Emshwiller's neighbors in Levittown was Bill Griffith, later acclaimed for his Zippy syndicated comic strip, and Griffith's parents sometimes posed as models for Emshwiller's illustrations.
+Among Enshwiller's neighbors in Levittown was Bill Griffith, later acclaimed for his Zippy syndicated comic strip.
+Griffith's parents sometimes posed as models for Emshwiller's illustrations.
 Griffith, who credited Emshwiller as an influence on his becoming an artist, was painted by Emshwiller into the front cover of Original Science Fiction (September 1957).
 Griffith commented, "He didn't point me to cartooning, but he pointed me into art in general and showed me a way of understanding how within one artist, there could exist this pop culture impulse and a fine art impulse."

 Archives and awards

 Emshwiller won one of the inaugural Hugo Awards in 1953, as the previous year's best "Cover Artist" (a tie with Hannes Bok).
 Cover artists and interior illustrators were not thereafter distinguished by the Hugo Award for Best Artist under various names; he won four more during the 1960s under the current "Professional Artist" distinction.
 On June 16, 2007, he became the third artist inducted by the Science Fiction Hall of Fame.
-His paintings of aliens were displayed in the Alien Encounters exhibition of the Science Fiction Museum, which houses the hall of fame, at that time (September 10, 2006 to October 30, 2007).
+His paintings of aliens were displayed in the Alien Encounters exhibition of the Science Fiction Museum, which houses the hall of fame, at that time (September 10, 2006, to October 30, 2007).

 His papers are archived at the California Institute of Arts.

 Personal life

 Carol and Ed Emshwiller had three children—Eve Emshwiller, screenwriter Susan Emshwiller (Pollock) and actor-novelist Stoney Peter Emshwiller (The Host, Short Blade).
 Family members, including his brother Maclellan Emshwiller, often served as models in his illustrations.
-Carol and Eve Emshwiller can be seen in a Galaxy Science Fiction cover (January 1957).
+Carol and Eve Emshwiller can be seen on a Galaxy Science Fiction cover (January 1957).

 Emshwiller died of cancer on July 27, 1990, in Santa Clarita, California, where he was cremated.